miraliumre/gsm/README.md

 protocol, I haven't been able to find documentation on anyone successfully using it for that purpose.
 Online searches have led me to [OpenBTS-UMTS], a now-discontinued project, making it challenging to find supporting resources.
-Given these obstacles, and since 2G met my experimental needs, I have decided not to pursue 3G.
+Given these difficulties, and since 2G met my experimental needs, I have decided not to pursue 3G.

 For 4G and beyond, the [srsRAN] project is well-established, and provides